vatlab/vat-docs/content/Documentation/vtools_commands/liftover.md

 *   Annotation databases that use the alternative reference genome can now be used.
 *   `vtools output` and `vtools export` can output alternative coordinates using parameter `--build`.

+{{% notice tip %}}
-1. This feature is unavailable under windows because UCSC liftOver tool does not support windows.
+This feature is unavailable under windows because UCSC liftOver tool does not support windows.
+{{% /notice %}}

+{{% notice tip%}}
-2. Because the UCSC liftover tools does not guarantee complete translation, variants that failed to map will have missing alternative coordinates.
+Because the UCSC liftover tools does not guarantee complete translation, variants that failed to map will have missing alternative coordinates.
+{{% /notice %}}

 <details><summary> Liftover from hg19 to hg38</summary> The following example demonstrates how to liftOver a project from hg18 to hg19.
 Note that the UCSC liftOver tool and needed chain files are automatically downloaded if they are not available.